-The MBTA is planning to conduct a pilot Youth Pass Program designed to offer an age-based discount to youth who are not eligible for a student pass.
-This discount will be equivalent to the reduced fares currently offered through the student pass program.
+The MBTA is conducting a pilot Youth Pass program, designed to offer an age-based discount to eligible youth who do not receive a student pass.
+The cost of the pass will be equivalent to the reduced fares currently offered through the student pass program.
 The purpose of the Youth Pass pilot is to determine the feasibility of implementing a permanent youth pass as part of the MBTA's fare structure.
-In a related project, MPO staff will estimate the impact of a Youth Pass program on MBTA fare revenue and services.

-In this project, MPO staff will conduct a Title VI fare-equity analysis of the proposed Youth Pass program to examine whether the Youth Pass creates a disparate impact on minority populations or a disproportionate burden on low-income populations.
+In this project, MPO staff will estimate the impact of a Youth Pass program on MBTA fare revenue and services.
+MPO staff will also conduct a Title VI fare-equity analysis of the proposed Youth Pass program to examine whether the Youth Pass creates a disparate impact on minority populations or a disproportionate burden on low-income populations.

-FFY 2016 Activities and Expected Work Products: Memorandum documenting the Title VI fare equity analysis.
+FFY 2016 Activities and Expected Work Products: Memoranda documenting the MBTA Youth Pass program evaluation and Title VI fare equity analysis.